Scalable physical source-to-field inference with hypernetworks: Conclusions

 \section{Conclusions}

-Studying the problem of amortising the computation of the field around physical sources, we introduce a general architecture and three models trading off scalability, accuracy of approximation and physical correctness.
-Modeling via the scalar potential provides benefits to training performance.
-The \fourier~ and \fcilr~models achieve accuracy at the level of $\sim 5\%$, and allow inference of the field around arbitrary numbers of sources by exploiting the physical principle of superposition.
-The physical motivation of the orthogonal decomposition \fourier~model is attractive, but this does not translate into superior approximation, and requires additional tuning and complexity.
+In this work, we addressed the problem of amortising field computation around physical sources by introducing a general hypernetwork-based architecture and three model variants, each balancing scalability, accuracy, and physical fidelity.
+Modelling via the scalar potential improves training efficiency and simplifies network design.
+Among the proposed approaches, the \fourier~and \fcilr~models achieve $\sim5\%$ error while enabling field or potential inference for arbitrary source collections through the principle of superposition.
+While the physically motivated \fourier~model offers interpretability through its decomposition in trigonometric basis functions, it does not outperform the more flexible \fcilr~model and incurs greater architectural complexity and tuning overhead.